kubernetes/community/keps/sig-node/0014-runtime-class.md

 - Major runtimes support RuntimeClass
 - RuntimeClasses are configured in the E2E environment with test coverage of a non-legacy RuntimeClass
 - The update & upgrade story is revisited, and a longer-term approach is implemented as necessary.
+- The cluster admin can choose which RuntimeClass is the default in a cluster.
 - Additional requirements TBD

 ## Implementation History